Shadow15510/Ceilometer/README.md

 ## Presentation
 NEVADA (NetCDF Explorer and Visualizer for Atmospheric Data Analysis) is a small software that allows to open and display bidimensionnal variables from NetCDF files.

-This soft was designed to handle files around 300 Mo.
+This soft was designed to handle files up to 300 Mo.

 ![](nevada_presentation.png)